Manuel-GG-89/serverless-cqrs-es-core/README.md

   - Internal communication through EventBridge data bus (not sqs/sns pub-sub pattern, delivery rules configured on the bus)
   - Step functions in case needs to handle transactions (saga pattern) (flow nor even designed yet ...)
   - No relational database.
 Just Dynamodb as an events store (historical events, no mutatios)
-  - No http/rest apis, no webhooks.
+  - No http/rest apis, no webhooks or callbacks.
 Graphql (Appsync) acting like pub-sub midleware to expose allowed commands and querys (async operations) from each domain aggregate to front-end servers
   - Rust lambda runtimes to reduce cooldown start at minimal.
   - Shared Type schemmas between Domain Aggregates for Commands, Events and Querys when necesary at dev cycle and compilation/build time (easy on Rust and Typescript).